 Delicious fruit crisp, in square form!
-These squares feature a homemade strawberry rhubarb filling, with a rolled oat and shortbread base and topping.
+These strawberry rhubarb squares feature a homemade strawberry rhubarb filling, with an oatmeal and shortbread base and topping.

-These Strawberry Rhubarb Crumble Squares start with an easy, homemade strawberry rhubarb filling.
+These strawberry rhubarb squares start with an easy, homemade strawberry rhubarb filling.
 Strawberry rhubarb is one of my favourite fruit combinations, as it’s hard to beat that sweet/tart thing.
 Add to that an oat crumble, that acts as both the base of these squares and the crumble topping.
 Couldn’t be easier!

 Rhubarb: You can start with either fresh or frozen diced rhubarb here.
 If you don’t have or prefer not to use rhubarb, you can use all strawberries (3 cups total).
 For all strawberries, you probably want to reduce the added sugar to about 1/2 cup, as it will be sweeter to start with.